angular-ui-tree/angular-ui-tree/README.md

 Angular UI NestedSortable
 ======================

-An Angularjs ui component that can sort nested lists.
+An Angularjs ui component that can sort nested lists and bind data, and it dosen't need to depend on jQuery.

 ## Features